Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 Dr Mondrian Contreras, DVM

-A balanced diet plays a key role in healthy teeth and gums and boosts your pup’s overall health.
-Many pet parents believe that kibble will clean their dog’s teeth, however, it’s only helpful to the point that kibble/crunchy food provides friction to the surface of the tooth enamel.
-It cannot remove plaque or tartar, especially not at the gumline, which is the most important zone.
+A balanced diet plays a key role in healthy teeth and gums while boosting your pup’s overall health.
+Many pet parents believe that kibble alone will keep their pet’s teeth clean.
+Unfortunately, while kibble provides friction to the enamel, it can’t remove plaque or tartar.
+Also, it has no effect on the gum line, which is the most important zone.

-In addition to a healthy diet, you may consider giving your pup enzymatic rinses and water additives.
-These can help prevent the formation of plaque on your dog’s teeth by raising the pH balance in your dog’s mouth and demineralizing the plaque.
-They can be sprinkled on top of dog food, or added to your dog’s water bowl.
+You may also consider enzymatic rinses and water additives designed for dogs.
+This preventative care prohibits the formation of plaque by raising the pH balance in your dog’s mouth and demineralizing the plaque.
+They can be sprinkled on top of dog food or added to your dog’s water bowl.

-Dental-friendly toys and treats are beneficial as teeth-cleaning tools.
+Dental-friendly toys and treats are also beneficial teeth-cleaning tools.
 As your dog chews them, they scrape the plaque off the tooth and massage the gums to improve your dog’s oral health.
-If you’re not sure what to get, you can safely give your dog any product approved by the Veterinary Oral Health Council
+You can safely give your dog any product approved by the Veterinary Oral Health Council.
+Popular choices include:

 • Kongs